 Personality traits refer to one’s style of interpersonal interaction via behavior and thinking.
-Traits develop during one’s childhood and adulthood, thus enabling a prediction of conduct throughout one’s life (Kajonius & Johnson, 2018).
-The Five-Factor Model (FFM) is a highly influential approach offering a comprehensive taxonomy of psychological traits (Feher & Vernon, 2021; Watson et al., 2019), each of which is composed of many specific features.
-The FFM divides personality into five different categories: Agreeableness, Conscientiousness, Openness, Extraversion, and Emotional Stability.
-In addition, its higher categories are subdivided into several correlated personality traits.
-Over the last decades, various predictors have proven relevant for job performance (Feher & Vernon, 2021).
-Yet, the ability to predict job performance is still imperfect, thus demanding further research on potentially relevant predictors (Harzer et al., 2021).
-More specifically, employing the FFM has multiple methodological advantages.
-The FFM is the leading scholarly paradigm used for the study of personality.
-Scholars in different fields (psychology, political science, sociology, public administration, etc.) have shown its reliability, validity, and usefulness (Feher & Vernon, 2021; McCrae & Costa, 2006).
-FFM’s validations have also included longitudinal studies.
-Moreover, research has shown that this model’s factors are stable over time and are universally evinced.
-All of them have been attested in both sexes, as well as in different age groups and ethnicities (Christopher A Cooper et al., 2017).
-Studies have additionally replicated the model’s structure in more than fifty cultures (McCrae, 2011), and across Hofstede’s dominant cultural dimensions model (McCrae & Terracciano, 2005 in Islam, 2019), thus establishing its sound cross-cultural character (Funder, 2001; Thompson, 2008 in: Islam, 2019).
-As to its scanty application to the public administration field, recent scholarly work has shown the FFM’s suitability for predicting job satisfaction, ability in managerial decision making, and organizational citizenship behavior.
-Despite its notable absence in the scholarly research of the public administration, scholars are certain of its ability to predict behavior and attitudes in this field (Cooper et. al., 2017).
-A reason for this may be the model’s greater reliability when compared to other measurement models such as the Myers-Briggs Type Indicator (MBTI), the empiric-theoretical limitations of which are considerable (C.A.
-Cooper et al., 2013).
-In this context, the Ten Item Personality Inventory (TIPI), on which this and many other studies of public administration rely has shown a great promise (Gosling et al., 2003).
-The TIPI is a short self-report measure of personality developed to measure FFM traits.
-It consists of ten items with five dimensions, each of which is assessed by two items.
-Moreover, the TIPI’s construction has gone through rigorous statistical procedures (Myszkowski et al., 2019).
-Although somewhat inferior to standard multi-item instruments, its developers have provided evidence about its adequate test-retest reliability and convergent validity.
-More specifically, this model’s instruments have reached adequate levels in terms of: (1) convergence with widely used FFM measures in self, observer, and peer reports, (2) test-retest reliability, (3) patterns of predicted external correlates, and (4) convergence between self and observer ratings (Gosling et al., 2003), all of which provides reliability and validity to this study.
+Traits develop during one’s childhood and adulthood and are predictors of conduct throughout one’s life (Kajonius & Johnson, 2018).
+The FFM is a highly influential approach to analyzing traits, offering a comprehensive taxonomy of them (Feher & Vernon, 2021; Watson et al., 2019), with each of them composed of many specific features.
+As noted, the FFM divides personality into five categories: “agreeableness,” “conscientiousness,” “openness,” “extraversion,” and “emotional stability,” and these comprehensive categories are subdivided into several subdivisions of correlated personality traits.
+In recent decades, various predictors have proven relevant to the assessment of job performance (Feher & Vernon, 2021).
+However, the ability to predict job performance is still imperfect, demanding further research on potentially relevant predictors (Harzer et al., 2021).

+Employing the FFM model, the leading scholarly paradigm used for the study of personality has a number of methodological advantages.
+Scholars in various fields (psychology, political science, sociology, public administration, and so on) have demonstrated its reliability, validity, and usefulness (Feher & Vernon, 2021; McCrae & Costa, 2006).
+Validations of the FFM model have also included longitudinal studies, and research has shown that its factors are stable over time and are universally evinced.
+All the FFM factors have been found present in both sexes and across different age groups and ethnicities (Cooper et al., 2017).
+Studies have additionally replicated the applicability of the model in more than fifty cultures (McCrae, 2011) and across Hofstede’s dominant cultural dimensions model (McCrae & Terracciano, 2005 in Islam, 2019), thus establishing its validity cross-culturally (Funder, 2001; Thompson, 2008 in: Islam, 2019).

+Recent scholarly work has shown the FFM’s suitability for predicting job satisfaction, ability in managerial decision-making, and organizational citizenship behavior.
+Despite its notable absence from scholarly research on public administration, scholars are certain of its ability to predict behavior and attitudes in this field as well (Cooper et. al., 2017).
+This may be attributable to the model’s greater reliability when compared with other measurement models, such as the Myers-Briggs Type Indicator (MBTI), which has considerable empirical-theoretical limitations (Cooper et al., 2013).
+In this context, the Ten-Item Personality Inventory (TIPI), on which this and many other studies of public administration rely, has shown great promise (Gosling et al., 2003).
+The TIPI is a brief self-reporting measure of personality developed to measure FFM traits.
+It consists of ten items with five dimensions, each of which is assessed via two of those items.
+The TIPI has been developed through rigorous statistical procedures (Myszkowski et al., 2019).
+Although somewhat inferior to standard multi-item instruments, its developers have provided evidence of its adequate test/retest reliability and convergent validity.
+More specifically, this model’s instruments achieve adequate levels in terms of: (1) convergence with widely used FFM measures in self, observer, and peer reports; (2) test/retest reliability; (3) patterns of predicted external correlates; and (4) convergence between self and observer ratings (Gosling et al., 2003).
+All of this provides for reliability and validity in relation to this study.
+Below we provide further details of the FFM personality traits.